 - 1. Submit the appropriate College form for approval by the Mt.
-San Antonio College Dean of Counseling or designee, that verifies the following: - a. the grade level of the student; - b. the student's academic progress to date; - c. verifiable demonstration of the student's ability to benefit from advanced scholastic or vocational work; and - d. a statement indicating the exact college-level class(es) in which the student is requesting enrollment at Mt.
-San Antonio College. - Enrollment of school-aged children at the College is not permitted on a full-time basis nor as a substitute for the student's K-12 educational program, as required by the State of California. - 3.
-If the College denies a request for a Special Admit for a pupil who is identified as highly gifted, the College shall record its findings and the reasons for denial of the request in writing within 60 days.
-The written recommendation and denial shall be issued to the student within at least 30 days after the request has been submitted.
+San Antonio College Dean of Counseling or designee that verifies the following: - a. the grade level of the student; - b. the student's academic progress to date; - verifiable demonstration of the student's ability to benefit from advanced scholastic or vocational work; and - d. a statement indicating the exact college-level class(es) in which the student is requesting enrollment at Mt.
+San Antonio College.